News and Happiness have merged in a unique new UK/global newspaper – the Good News Post.

-It is also uniquely powered by an expanding ‘army’ of Jill Dando News reporters aged 8 to 18 across the world – all kind, positive and brilliant in the style of former BBC TV legend Jill Dando.
+It is powered by an expanding army of Jill Dando News journalists aged 7 to 18 – trained by professionals in the style and memory of former TV journalist Jill Dando.

 For UK and World News stories contact news@goodnewspost.co.uk